 Modular buildings and Construction has now moved to another level where you will find Hotels, Airports, Train Stations, Schools and even McDonald's Restaurants built using Modular Building Systems, with Brick Cladding Systems on the external walls to give a sense of permanency and more traditional feel.
 Modular buildings can also be clad in timber to help blend in with the surrounding environment.

 If you would like to sell a Portable Cabin on our web site it would be advisable to find out who manufactured it.
-Sometimes a modular or portable building is called "a Portacabin" but this is incorrect and infact is an infringement of Portakabin Trademark, which is registered by Portakabin Ltd, a company based in York.
+Sometimes a modular shop building or portable building is called "a Portacabin" but this is incorrect and infact is an infringement of Portakabin Trademark, which is registered by Portakabin Ltd, a company based in York.
 The use of the word "Portakabin" must only be used to describe buildings that are manufactured by Portakabin Ltd and must not be used on our web unless you are selling a Portakabin Building as follows: Pacemaker, Solus, Pullman, Titan, Duplex, Ultima and Lilliput.

 FIND BELOW SOME IDEAS TO DESCRIBE YOUR BUILDING: